 Let’s talk about photo apps.
 Are there any apps that you use for taking photos besides the native camera app?

 I used the original Hipstamatic app for quite a while early on and loved it.
 I alternated its use with other apps and tools, although I eventually became frustrated with its limitations.

 The app has been significantly upgraded over time, and now offers great flexibility and a really excellent in-app camera, so I’ve started experimenting with it again.

 The “Hipsta” model, offering different lens and film choices, takes me back to my darkroom days as a student – without the chemicals!

 I’ve also used Top Camera, Camera+ and ProCam.
 I appreciate the range of controls available in all of these apps, but I’ve always gravitated back to the simplicity of the native iPhone camera as my “go-to” camera app.

 What are your favorite apps for post-processing?

 I use Snapseed on virtually every shot, but not exclusively.
-I like some of the VSCO filters, especially the ability to dial down the intensity of the effect.
+I also use the VSCO app.
+I like the VSCO filters, especially the ability to dial down the intensity of the effect.
 I also like the VSCO editing tools for fine-tuning the edit.